rocketproplab/C.A.M.E.R.O.N.-CAD/README.md

 * Breakout for separate Recovery PCB that triggers chute at apogee

 ## Todo List for upcoming revisions
-- [ ] FIX THE MOSFET FOOTPRINT (Gate and Drain are flipped)
-- [ ] FLIP BOOT PINS (test them first)
 - [ ] Add indicator LEDs for various items
-- [ ] Add Reset signal to Programming header
 - [ ] Add designators to all components
 - [ ] Shorten designators for multi-channel elements
-- [ ] Add silk to the XBee connector and remove the J8 designator
+- [X] Add Logo and Revision notes on the PCB
+- [X] Fix footprint for solder bridge
-- [ ] Expand the diameter of the holes for the BeagleBone
+- [X] Expand the diameter of the holes for the BeagleBone
+- [X] Make annular rings for Molex connectors larger
+- [X] FIX THE MOSFET FOOTPRINT (Gate and Drain are flipped)
-- [ ] Add thermal relief to pads
+- [X] Add thermal relief to pads
-- [ ] Add Logo and Revision notes on the PCB
+- [X] Add silk to the XBee connector and remove the J8 designator
-- [ ] Fix footprint for solder bridge
+- [X] FLIP BOOT PINS (test them first)
 - [X] Move the "5V Regulator" Label away from the stitching vias
 - [X] Add tenting to the stitching vias next to the power connector
 - [X] Distribute silk designators on Generic GPIO breakout